 Due to their size, challenge to operate, and materials they transport, commercial trucks can pose a significant safety risk to the general public.
-As a result, commercial vehicles which meet certain criteria are heavily regulated to help reduce the number of truck accidents and the risk they pose to the public.
+As a result, commercial vehicles which meet certain criteria are heavily regulated to help reduce the number of car and truck accidents and the risk they pose to the public.
 If you were injured in a truck accident in Salem, Peabody, Danvers, Beverly, Lynn, Topsfield, Ipswich, or anywhere else in Massachusetts, you may be wondering about regulations and what type of claim to pursue.Download Our Car Accident Guide

 The U.S. Department of Transportation (USDOT) regulates commercial vehicles defined in the Federal Motor Carrier Safety Administration (FMCSA) as any self-propelled or towed vehicle used on public highways to transport passengers or property in commerce.
 The types of commercial vehicles governed by the FMCSA include: